Goldman Sachs CEO History

 Friedman oversaw expansion into new international markets as part of the partnership's globalization focus set by Rubin just a few years prior.

-Though his tenure as top leader was short, Friedman guided Goldman to big profits right before the tech boom years leading up the the company's IPO.
+Friedman guided Goldman to big profits right before the tech boom years leading up to the company's IPO.

 JON CORZINE